antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 description: "Test Driven Development is a cultural hot button issue for many software organizations.
 Let's discuss the reasons why you should begin testing and how to get started with a practical example"
-date: 2020-03-05
+date: 2020-04-21
 ---

 Across all of my professional software projects, I insist on Test Driven Development (TDD).
-Not all developers share my enthusiasm and see testing as an onerous and costly.
-There's so much to learn, you have to maintain a whole set of dependencies and libraries, you have to mock dependencies, it takes so long, and the list goes on.
+Not all developers share my enthusiasm and some see testing as onerous and costly.
+There's so much to learn, you have to maintain a whole set of dependencies and libraries, you have to mock dependencies, it takes too long, and the list goes on.
 These concerns are cultural and have less to do with proficiency.
 TDD is another skill to learn and a powerful tool for the long term health of a software project.
-Test Driven Development creates a safe environment for developers to take risks, builds trust between team members and management, and provides legibility for other developers to make changes.
+Test-Driven Development creates a safe environment for developers to take risks, builds trust between team members and management, and provides legibility for other developers to make changes.

+* Do not remove this line (it will not be displayed) {:toc}

 <!--break-->